gphilipp/streaming-applications-gitops/README.md

 ```

 ## Create a secret to access your Docker Images registry
-You need to generate a docker registry secret, so that Flux can pull images from your own private Github Container Registry.
+You also need to generate a docker registry secret, so that Flux can pull docker images from your own private Github Container Registry.

+This command will just do a dry-run creation of the secret and write it to a file:

 ```shell
 kubectl create secret docker-registry docker-regcred \